unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 		start_response(status, response_headers)
 		return iter([data])

-Save it as **testapp.py** in /var/www.
-Go to /var/www and try to start it (no need to use sudo here):
+Save it as **testapp.py** in /var/www, go to /var/www and try to start it (no need to use sudo here):

 ```
 gunicorn -w 2 -b 127.0.0.1:8000 testapp:testapp